sisihagen/website/content/en/blog/2020/09/regime-change-in-lebanon.md

 {{< tweet "1292411924047634434" >}}

-The US embassy in Beirut openly welcomed these demonstrations, tweeting openly, “We support them.”
+The US embassy in Beirut openly welcomed these demonstrations, tweeting openly, "We support them.”

 {{< tweet "1292159182322446336" >}}